Dubai's Emirates cuts passenger flights to 13 destinations

 DUBAI, United Arab Emirates -- Long-haul carrier Emirates said Sunday it has dramatically cut its passenger flight destinations from 145 locations to just 13 countries.
 It's a pivotal move that reflects the dramatic slowdown in traffic through the airline's hub in Dubai, the world's busiest international airport, due to disruptions caused by the coronavirus.

-The United Arab Emirates, which is home to Dubai and Abu Dhabi, has all but closed its borders to travelers with exceptions for those transiting through or for Emirati citizens returning.
+The United Arab Emirates, which is home to Dubai and Abu Dhabi, has all but closed its borders to travelers with exceptions for those transiting through or for returning Emirati citizens.

 The state-owned carrier said it will continue to operate cargo flights through its fleet of Boeing 777 freighters for the transport of essential goods, including medical supplies across the world.
 It also said the company would reduce salaries for the majority of its employees for three months, but will not cut jobs.

-Airlines around the world are struggling to cover their costs and pay salaries to pilots and cabin crews, with fleets grounded as countries shut their borders to travelers.
+Airlines around the globe have greatly reduced their capacity in response to the pandemic and travel regulations.
+Many carriers are struggling to cover their costs and pay salaries with their fleets grounded and countries shutting their borders to travelers.

+Only a handful have completely suspended flights, such as Royal Jordanian, which is conducting only cargo flights to comply with government regulations and entry bans.
+Panama’s Copa Airlines announced Saturday that it has suspended all of its flights until late April.
+Austrian Airlines also terminated its regular flights this week on a temporary basis.

+But some suspensions are permanent, given the drop in demand: Trans State Airlines, which had already planned to close by the end of the year, will cease operations in April because of the impact of coronavirus.

 In the Middle East, airlines have lost more than $7 billion in revenue as of March 11, according to the International Air Transport Association.
 The group says 16,000 passenger flights have been cancelled in the Middle East since the end of January.